-We assign BSH an a2 Liquidity score, three notches above the initial score, to reflect its comfortable buffer of liquid resources.
+We assign BSH a baa2 Liquidity score, two notches above the initial score, to reflect its sound buffer of liquid resources.
 This is supplemented by interbank assets and securities from the cooperative banking sector.

 BSH has been operating with a steady portfolio of more than €8 billion of securities held as part of its liquidity buffer, predominantly from issuers outside the cooperative sector.
 The portfolio is designed to absorb any potential liquidity stress that could arise under adverse conditions and will likely remain at least constant while BSH grows its overall business volumes.
-BSH also holds a sizeable portfolio of intragroup claims and bonds that could be used at least in part to cover liquidity fluctuations at short notice if needed.
+BSH also holds a sizeable portfolio of intragroup claims and bonds that could be used at least in part to cover any liquidity shortfalls, if needed.